Stop Wasting Time and Money in Legal Discovery: Start With Insights From Your Digital Workplace

 Surface ‘smoking gun’ communications when you look for communications that are marked as unhealthy or even toxic.
 Save time and effort when you identify inappropriate, hateful and offensive messages before launching your investigation.

-In a legal discovery scenario, the difference between winning or losing a case can easily rest in your team’s ability to find pertinentevidence.
-Invest in structuring your communication data so that you can reliably and efficiently surface shared content when you need it most.
+In a legal discovery scenario, the difference between winning or losing a case can easily rest in your team’s ability to find pertinent evidence.
+Invest in technology that understands your communication data so that you can reliably and efficiently surface shared content when you need it most.

 Stop wasting time and money when you invest in insights-as-a-service.

 Save your legal discovery team’s time and money with a searchable collaboration data archive and insights-as-a-service.
-Learn more about how Aware categorizes, manages and analyzes the data living in collaboration tools like Microsoft Teams, Slack, Workplace from Facebook or Yammer.
+Learn more about how Aware categorizes, manages and analyzes the data living in collaboration tools like Microsoft Teams, Slack, Workplace from Meta, or Webex.